ThomasRutzer/mntns/README.md

 on something like this, I really want to have some fun and work with some of the latest browser features — so if you want to have fun as well, use a browser with decent WebGl support.
-If you are really, really annoyed by your personal experiment, feel free to get in touch (or wait for one of the upcoming feature to be finished)**
+If you are really, really annoyed by my personal experiment, feel free to get in touch**

 ## Next steps

-Talking about upcoming features, I plan to work on this site from time to time.
-This are some of my next steps focused:
+Talking about upcoming features,this are some of my next steps focused:

 ### Features

 * LoFi Mode — which users can toggle on, to make animations less consuming and maybe visualize background experiment in another way (without need of WebGL)

-* Add more of a listing for all upcoming experiments

 * Think about hosting it somewhere else, since Github Pages is a pain to host SPAs

 ### Code & Architecture

 * make a proper and general Mock for DI
+* movel **all** business logic from Vue components to services or providers
+* increase test coverage

 ### Build Setup